burger

 1. insert an image within your document, for example a photo:

-2. highlight text or any element:
+2. to highlight text or any element:

 5. Once finished, save the changes and choose whether to create a copy of the modified document or overwrite the existing file.